qphangela-hash/qphangela-hash/README.md

-# Hi, I'm Qaqamba Phangela👋
+# Hi, I'm Qaqamba 👋

 I am a Durban-based professional transitioning from Customer Service into Cybersecurity, backed by hands-on training from the Zaio Bootcamp.
 I combine an investigative mindset with a proven ability to handle high-pressure environments and shift work.